JonBenet Ramsey’s dad: Child murders should be investigated as federal offenses - NewsBreak

 JonBenet Ramsey’s dad: Child murders should be investigated as federal offenses

-LAS VEGAS ( WJW ) — The father of murdered JonBenet Ramsey recently made clear he believes child-killing investigations should be handled differently in the United States.
+LAS VEGAS, Nev. ( WJW ) — The father of murdered JonBenet Ramsey recently made clear he believes child killing investigations should be handled differently in the United States.

 Speaking at the Crime Con 2022 convention Saturday, John Ramsey said these murders should be deemed federal offenses and taken over by federal prosecutors and law enforcement, rather than local authorities.Woman gets in shootout with deputies at McDonald’s, sheriff’s office says